OpenSourceEconomics/tranquilo-dev/src/tranquilo_dev/slidev/slides.md

 layout: center
 ---

-# How DFOLS handles noise
+# How DFO-LS handles noise

+- Re-start if trustregion collapses
 - Evaluate criterion multiple times at each point and average
-- Re-start if trustregion collapses
 - How many evaluations is decided by the user based on
   - Current radius
   - $\rho$